 When chocolate is involved, you don’t need much else in terms of flavors, unless of course you appreciate the lively kick of cinnamon and chili powder, as in the adorable Mexican hot chocolate cupcakes below.
 They are a cozy way to incorporate the season into your dessert.
 The gluten-free cupcakes are also delicious.
 The vegan treats use soy milk, canola oil, and cherries for a sensational cherry-chocolate cupcake with no animal products.
 For those of us who know the joys of an extra-dreamy, moist cupcake, I dare you not to be tempted by the luscious version that follows.
 Lastly, it’s fun to mix and match different types of chocolate — try a dark chocolate cupcake with a white chocolate buttercream, or a Nutella and chocolate cupcake for the warm, nutty chocolate and hazelnut flavor combo.

-Chocolate in a cup: Pudding, soufflé, mousse, and more
+Chocolate in a cup: Mousse, pudding, soufflé, and more

-Chocolate soufflé is in its own league of desserts.
-Light, airy, yet still creamy and rich, each bite can be transcendent.
-There’s something magical about cutting into a soufflé, still puffy, and seeing it start to deflate as you douse it with creme anglaise.
-Serving one of these babies after Valentine’s Day dinner is a surefire way to say “I love you,” “I like you,” or perhaps “I belong on The Great British Bake Off.”
-This lovely recipe will expertly guide you along.
+Finally, there’s something magical about cutting into a chocolate soufflé, still puffy, and seeing it start to deflate as you douse it with creme anglaise.
+Serving one of these babies after Valentine’s Day dinner is a surefire way to say “I love you,” “I like you,” or perhaps, “I belong on The Great British Bake Off.”

 Chocolate pie recipes

-Everyone loves pie (especially chocolate), and the ultra-rich mousse-like filling of chocolate silk pie will always be a winner.
-This recipe opts for an easy Oreo cookie crust, and it includes directions for making perfect chocolate curls to go on top.
+Everyone loves pie (especially chocolate), and the ultra-rich mousse-like filling of mile-high chocolate cream pie will always be a winner.
+This recipe opts for an easy chocolate cookie crust, and it includes directions for making perfect chocolate curls to go on top.

 Of course, why limit yourself to only one pie?
 Chocolate and peanut butter are a crowd-pleasing combination, and the one that follows also includes an Oreo crust.
 You don’t have to be from the South to appreciate the crunchy richness of a pecan chocolate pie, layered with that sticky chocolate filling and containing a hint of sweet bourbon.
 Finally, there’s the lesser-known but equally great chocolate chess pie, with a buttery, custardy, and totally satisfying filling.

 I’m just going to leave this easy chocolate cheesecake recipe right here.
 What more does anyone need from a dessert?
-The creamy, slightly tangy sweetness of cheesecake, made even more rich and decadent with chocolate, is a perfect Valentine’s Day gift in itself, and this one is a cinch to throw together.
+The slightly tangy flavor of cream cheese, given a rich, decadent, and chocolatey flavor profile, is a perfect Valentine’s Day gift in itself, and this cheesecake is a cinch to throw together.
 You can serve it plain, or topped with buttery toasted graham cracker crumbs and chocolate curls for a total showstopper.